 Consult also my own article (Classen) published in The Literary Encyclopedia (normally accessible only through subscription; but I have made it available for you free of charge).

 Aug.
 29: 1st exam (a one page written exam, with essay questions, as in all other exams).
 Continue with Amt/Classen.
-You need to know the major stages in the history of the Middle Ages, the social structure, the major external threats, the history of the crusades (in very general terms), the concept of the court.
+You need to know the major stages in the history of the early and high Middle Ages, the social structure, the major external threats, the history of the crusades (in very general terms), the concept of the court.
 The focus will rest on the early and the high Middle Ages.

 Aug.
 31: Gottfried von Strassburg, Tristan: I will provide a lecture; but I recommend that you read the text on your own.
 For a quick introduction, see this link.